Find out what you need to do to apply for a resource consent.

 If you have any questions about your application, you can call us on 04 570 6666 or email us at Resource.Consents@huttcity.govt.nz

 To apply for a resource consent, you need to provide:

-- a completed application form (PDF 173 kb)
+- a completed application - either submitted online or download an application form (PDF 173 kb)

 - an assessment of environmental effects (PDF 221 kb)

 - plans of your proposal (to a scale of either 1:100 or 1:200)

 - the legal description of the site and street address